Single-ended primary-inductor converter

-The single-ended primary-inductor converter (SEPIC) is a type of DC/DC converter that allows the electrical potential (voltage) at its output to be greater than, less than, or equal to that at its input.
-The output of the SEPIC is controlled by the duty cycle of the electronic switch (S1).
+The single-ended primary-inductor converter (SEPIC) is a type of DC-to-DC converter that allows the voltage at its output to be greater than, less than, or equal to the input voltage.
+The output of a SEPIC is controlled by the duty cycle of the electronic switch (S1).

 A SEPIC is essentially a boost converter followed by an inverted buck–boost converter.
 While similar to a traditional buck–boost converter, it has a few advantages.
-It has a non-inverted output (the output has the same electrical polarity as the input).
+It has a non-inverted output (the output has the same polarity as the input).
 Its use of a series capacitor to couple energy from the input to the output allows the circuit to respond more gracefully to a short-circuit output.
-And it is capable of true shutdown: when the switch S1 is turned off enough, the output (V_{0}) drops to 0 V, following a fairly hefty transient dump of charge.
+And it is capable of true shutdown: when the switch S1 is open, the output (V_{O}) drops to 0 V, following a fairly hefty transient dump of charge.

 SEPICs are useful in applications in which a battery voltage can be above and below that of the regulator's intended output.
-For example, a single lithium ion battery typically discharges from 4.2 volts to 3 volts; if other components require 3.3 volts, then the SEPIC would be effective.
+For example, a single lithium-ion battery typically discharges from 4.2 volts to 3 volts; if other components require 3.3 volts, then a SEPIC would be effective.

 Circuit operation

 The schematic diagram for a basic SEPIC is shown in Figure 1.
-As with other switched mode power supplies (specifically DC-to-DC converters), the SEPIC exchanges energy between the capacitors and inductors in order to convert from one voltage to another.
+As with other switched-mode power supplies (specifically DC-to-DC converters), a SEPIC exchanges energy between capacitors and inductors in order to convert from one voltage to another.
 The amount of energy exchanged is controlled by switch S1, which is typically a transistor such as a MOSFET.
-MOSFETs offer much higher input impedance and lower voltage drop than bipolar junction transistors (BJTs), and do not require biasing resistors as MOSFET switching is controlled by differences in voltage rather than a current, as with BJTs.
+MOSFETs offer much higher input impedance and lower voltage drop than BJTs and do not require biasing resistors, as MOSFET switching is controlled by differences in voltage, rather than current as with BJTs.